pucheng-tan/WordFlow-wiki/Requirements/Non-Functional-Requirements.md

   - If a new Classroom is created, it must be created
   - If the Classroom is deleted, the Classroom must be deleted and it should not appear or be accessible for the administrative user and members of the deleted Classroom
   - If a user is added to a Classroom, the user should appear in the Classroom and vice versa
-  - When the due date passes for the typing challenge, the administrative user should know that users assigned will no longer be able to get credit for it
+  - When the due date passes for the typing challenge, the administrative user should know that users assigned will no longer be able to take the typing challenge

 - Should Have
   - If a Classroom report is implemented, if a standard user is added to the Classroom, the administrative user should be able to see their progress whilst in the Classroom and if a standard user is deleted from the Classroom, the administrative user should not see their progress going forward